postmanlabs/labs-docs/src/pages/docs/administration/upgrading-to-v8.md

     url: "/docs/getting-started/installation-and-updates/"

 ---
-This section describes the steps/flow to migrate to Postman v8.
+This section describes the steps to migrate your team to Postman v8.

 ## Migrating to Postman v8

-Postman v8 gives you a consistent, better API development experience.
-It has universal search across all of Postman, including the Public and Private API Networks, plus you can work on public workspaces directly through the desktop app.
-This means that the Postman desktop app and Postman on the [web](https://community.postman.com/t/whats-new-in-postman-for-the-web/18203) are now equally empowering—which one you use is a matter of preference for your workflows.
+[Postman v8](https://blog.postman.com/introducing-postman-desktop-app/) provides a consistent, improved API development experience.
+It offers universal search across all of Postman, including Public and Private API Networks, plus you can work on public workspaces directly through the desktop app.
+With v8, the Postman desktop app and [Postman on the web](https://community.postman.com/t/whats-new-in-postman-for-the-web/18203) are equally empowering—which one you use is a matter of preference for your workflows.

 * [Upgrading from v7 to v8](#upgrading-from-v7-to-v8)
     * [Upgrading to v8 as an individual](#upgrading-to-v8-as-an-individual)